JohnMadrid/ProjectANNsWTF/README.md

 # Project ANNsWTF
 <h1>Final Project Artistic Style Transfer </h1>

-<p  align="justify">This is a Tensorflow implementation of Artistic Style Transfer mainly based on Gaty et. al. paper https://arxiv.org/abs/1508.06576 (For further
-datails regarding the sources used please refer to the report that accompanies this project)
+<p  align="justify">This is a Tensorflow implementation of Artistic Style Transfer mainly based on Gaty et. al. <a href="https://arxiv.org/abs/1508.06576"> paper </a>(For further datails regarding the sources used please refer to the report that accompanies this project)

 Our algorithm synthesizes the style of an image S and the content of an image C into a new image G. </p>